Double bass player and composer, Carlos Bica, is one of the most prolific

 It has been twenty years since the release of Carlos Bica's Azul, the Portuguese double bass player's debut recording with German guitarist Frank Möbus and the American drummer Jim Black.
 Their brand new album “More Than This” accurately describes their status quo.
 This new release reflects the same music that their audiences have learned to love since the very beginning and delivers beyond those expectations.
 The music conjures up old memories while exploring new musical territories.
 This mature group of musicians has produced an album that opens new doors, looking to discover what's on the other side.

-“Things About” (2011) is Azul's fifth album celebrating this Portuguese-German-American band's 15th anniversary.
+“More Than This” (2016) is Azul's sixth album celebrating this Portuguese-German-American band's 20th anniversary.
 “It is an achievement in itself that Carlos Bica and his trio Azul — with Frank Möbus and Jim Black — have never produced a less than extraordinary recording...
-In each edition the band seems to reborn, and after “Believer”, here are Bica, Möbus and Black again, with fresh ideas, a renovated drive and a deeper poetic feeling...
-"Things About" is the most recent and probably the most perfect of Carlos Bica album's with his trio Azul.”
+In each edition the band seems to reborn, and after “Things About”, here are Bica, Möbus and Black again, with fresh ideas, a renovated drive and a deeper poetic feeling...
+“More Than This” is the most recent and probably the most perfect of Carlos Bica album's with his trio Azul.”
 (O Expresso)

 In October 2005 Bor Land Records released "Single", Carlos Bica's first bass solo CD.
 This album was recorded at the Radio Berlin-Brandenburg Studios and was nominated by the music magazine "Blitz" as one of the best albums of the year in Portugal.